 The Board of Directors separates the role of Chairman of the Board from the role of Chief Executive Officer.
 The Board of Directors has also designated Mr. Wood as the Lead Director.
 The Lead Director's duties include presiding over executive sessions of the Company's independent directors and serving as principal liaison between the non-employee directors, the Chief Executive Officer and the Chairman of the Board on sensitive issues.
 The Board believes that the appointment of the Lead Director and the separation of the Chairman and Chief Executive Officer roles currently provides the most efficient and effective leadership model for the Company as it encourages free and open dialogue regarding competing views and provides for strong checks and balances.
-Specifically, the balance of powers among our Chief Executive Officer, Chairman of the Board and Lead Director facilitates the active participation of our independent directors and enables our Board of Directors to provide more effective oversight of management.
+Specifically, the balance of powers among our Chief Executive Officer, Chairman of the Board of Directors to provide more effective oversight of management.
 The Board of Directors has determined that Messrs.
 Lazar, Lowe, Sadana, Sooch and Wood and Ms. Richardson are each independent as defined in the applicable Marketplace Rules of the NASDAQ Stock Market, Inc. Independent directors met in executive session without the Chief Executive Officer and other non-independent directors present on four occasions during fiscal 2017.